kdubkdub/kdubkdub.github.io/wiki.md

-# kdub (this file is largely unchanged however it has some descriptions relaying that i am familiar with markdown)
+# kdub (this file is largely unchanged however it has some descriptions relaying that i am familiar with markdown)((also this wiki is a resume 👍))

 [its pacman!](https://freepacman.org/